lovishduggal/E-Commerce/README.md

 The E-commerce web application, powered by the MERN stack (MongoDB, Express.js, React.js, and Node.js), delivers a seamless online shopping experience.
 With a focus on user-friendly interactions and secure transactions, it efficiently manages and facilitates online transactions.
 MongoDB ensures efficient data storage, while React.js offers a responsive and interactive user interface.
 This E-commerce solution is a modern, comprehensive platform for online retail, addressing the diverse needs of users in the digital marketplace.

-This is an E-commerce web application powered by the MERN stack that delivers a seamless, secure, and user-friendly online shopping experience.
-MongoDB ensures efficient data storage, while React.js offers a responsive and interactive user interface.

 # **Key Features:**

 - Basic E-commerce Features- Product lists, Product Details, Cart, Checkout